yggilabs/simple-srd/README.md

 Is how the first section of this file is written using Markdown.

-Your actual website will be made of preset pages.
+Your actual website will have some preset pages.
 These might include your homepage, a contact form and perhaps an about page.
 Initially you begin with just a home page called index.md

 [file](https://github.com/non-binary-trees/simple-srd/blob/master/index.md)